ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 This project has a very large scope.
 Consequently, for this Approach, the target goals would be more limited.
 A practical implementation target for the context of this class project is the development of a simple state-machine–driven interpreter of the token-based document format specification for the information technology environment aspect of the project.
 A JavaScript implementation of this project is under way.
 JavaScript would allow the project to be portable on the Web platform, and perhaps allow implementing graphical user interface elements of the project sooner, while Bash would allow a character-mode textual user interface, perhaps a command-line environment.
 Either of these types of implementations of the format is valuable, regardless of the language they are developed in, and should be developed at some point; for this project only one would really be practical for meeting the implementation target within the context of this class, most likely.
 There have been several previous attempts at developing this, but they have not worked out for various reasons.

-The first implementation was in PHP, and had poor architecture and rather unmaintainable code.
-A second attempt in Java was excessively ambitious in attempting to parse a programming-language-style document format interactively, without any specification and only minimal planning or architecture, as well as being highly overengineered.
-An attempt in PHP and JQuery to build a user interface toolkit based on these principles crashed and burned due to poor code architecture and attempting to “put the cart before the horse” in developing a UI toolkit without any specification for it, and without consideration of the existing (specified) aspects of the format.
-A fresh attempt in PHP stalled due to also being rather unmaintainable and awkwardly written, specifically in its use of dynamically written JavaScript, and trouble storing arbitrary binary content, independent of character encoding, in HTML text boxes (which are really the wrong tool for the job).
-An implementation in Bash was considered and a command-line interface designed for it, but probably this will simply become a wrapper around the JavaScript implementation.
-The JavaScript implementation here will attempt to avoid these issues by only implementing what has already been specified, not attempting to handle the programming-language-style format yet, using extensive unit tests (which was very helpful in the Java implementation), and using modularized code (which has been helpful in successful projects undertaken in the interim), and by planning the architecture of the code (shown in the diagram below) before implementing it.
-Design diagram

-        External I/O: document source ──────────────╮
-               (as Dc sequence)                      │
-                                                     ↓
-   [○ Document execution state] ╮    ╭ [○ Document as Dc sequence] ←╮
-                ↑               ↓    ↓                              │
-                ╰───── Document execution loop:  ───────────────────╯
-  Other External I/O ← iterates over tokens (Dcs)
-                                   ↓
-                              Renderer: converts and
-                              and writes to renderer
-                              buffer visible document
-                              elements
-                                     ↓
-                              ⎡ Renderer buffer: holds     ⎤
-                              ⎢ representation of document ⎥
-                              ⎢ in the format desired for  ⎥ External I/O: render target ← ⎢ output (terminal text for  ⎥
-(e.g. terminal or browser)    ⎢ a CLI, HTML for a browser, ⎥
-                              ⎢ bitmap for a raster        ⎥
-                              ⎢ monitor or HTML Canvas,    ⎥
-                              ⎢ other formats for export,  ⎥
-                              ⎣ etc.)                      ⎦
-The most recent costs of technical infrastructure is US$106.20 for three years of Web hosting, plus US$83.76 for eight year ownership of domain name.
-The cost for the semester of Web hosting is therefore US$17.70, and the cost for the semester of the domain name is US$5.24.
-The full implementation of the project is a very large project, and will require substantial investment of time and money.
-Land and a building for the project would cost tens or hundreds of thousands of US dollars, which I hope to fund by getting a well-paying job enabled by my education.
-That education will probably require at least two semesters of university without financial aid, which will require tens of thousands of dollars in student loans and their interest.
-Significant volunteer involvement and/or external investment would be necessary for a full implementation, since the project is too large for me to complete solo.
 Audience

 The intended audience for the part of this project I am undertaking this semester is very limited.
 It is simply a technology demo and beginning of an implementation of a tool with larger scope.
 Consequently, it will presumably be rather limited in its practical utility, making it not suitable for a general audience, and mainly useful as a tool for demonstrating some of the principles used in this project, and as a core starting-point for the implementation of a more substantial and practically useful set of capabilities.
 People that would be especially benefited by the full form of this project include individuals from marginalized groups, especially those with disabilities, mental illnesses, and the homeless, by enabling them to support themselves through a community and reducing barriers presented to them by discrimination, and by reducing the need for individuals’ dependence on the traditional monetary economy.